BitBagCommerce/SyliusImojePlugin/README.md

 ### Requirements

-We work on stable, supported and up-to-date versions of packages.
-We recommend you to do the same.
+We work on stable, supported, and up-to-date versions of packages.
+We recommend you do the same.

 | Package | Version |
 | --- | --- |